 These are all positive developments.
 Yet as an unintended consequence of these developments and the explosion of fan culture (with its dominant artistic value of fan service), something has happened: our vision of what an artist and her art is for has radically shifted.

-Over the past few months, I've come to notice this shift everywhere, in the absurdities surrounding Philip Seymour Hoffman's death, in the notion that exposure is a valid form of payment, in the calls on the left for to boycott Ender's Game, in the ways funders and administrators think, talk about and treat artists, or in the perplexing reviews of 12 Years a Slave which knock the film for being too "cold" or too well-made and powerful.
+Over the past few months, I've come to notice this shift everywhere, in the absurdities surrounding Philip Seymour Hoffman's death, in the notion that exposure is a valid form of payment, in the calls on the left for to boycott Ender's Game, in the ways funders and administrators think, talk about and treat artists.
 You can even see it in our President's refusal to nominate a new chair of the NEA while publicly belittling the study of the Art History.
 It's there in the Realism Canard too.
 And in the constant dust-ups over the candid sound bytes of Dan Harmon.

 We've done away with the ridiculous Outsider Saint.
 But we've replaced him with a Servant whose primary task is to make us feel good about ourselves, either through the work itself, or through the way the work (or the artist's personal life) allows us to grandstand.
 She must make art that reifies our core assumptions about the world, lest it be found problematic, and thus bad.
 He must not leave questions unanswered or uncomfortable realities uncomforted, lest the work's unsettling nature be taken as a formal weakness.
 And if she stands up for being paid for her work and/or treated with a modicum of decency, she is, of course, "difficult."